Review of: TD Ameritrade Essential Portfolios

 - Opaque Asset Allocation — Essential Portfolios doesn't provide details of what is specifically invested within the service.

 - Dividends Not Automatically Reinvested — Dividends are swept into a cash account.

 Virtually every major investment brokerage firm has either rolled out or is in the process of introducing their own robo advisor service.
 The advantage of large firms providing this type of platform is that you have an opportunity to mix in a fully managed and automated portfolio with other types of investments, including those that are self-directed.
 This takes the concept of diversification to a higher level and one that standalone robo advisors typically don’t offer.
 Essential Portfolios fees are certainly competitive with many other robo advisors.

-Essential Portfolios seems best suited for retirement accounts and for new and small investors who can benefit from the firm’s size but may not be so concerned about the tax implications of investing.
+Essential Portfolios seems best suited for retirement accounts and for new and small investors who can benefit from the firm’s size.
 TD Ameritrade should consider lowering the account minimum requirement of $5,000 to something much lower or even all the way down to zero.